|Date Posted:||Oct 30, 2019|

 About Urban Health Initiative (UHI) - USAID:

 FHI 360 is a nonprofit human development organization dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
 Our staff includes experts in health, education, nutrition, environment, economic development, civil society, gender, youth, research and technology — creating a unique mix of capabilities to address today's interrelated development challenges.
 FHI 360 serves more than 70 countries and all U.S. states and territories.
-We are currently seeking qualified candidates for the position of: Maternal and Newborn Health Technical Specialist (UHI project)
+We are currently seeking qualified candidates for the position of: Infectious Diseases Technical Specialist (UHI project)

-We are currently seeking qualified candidates for the position of Maternal and Newborn Health Technical Specialist for an anticipated multiyear USAID Urban Health Initiative (UHI) in Afghanistan.
+We are currently seeking qualified candidates for the position of Infectious Diseases Technical Specialist for an anticipated multiyear USAID Urban Health Initiative (UHI) in Afghanistan.
 The activity aims to improve health outcomes through improved availability and quality of high-impact, sustainable, accessible, and quality health and nutrition services within urban settings of Afghanistan.
 The project also will work with the Ministry of Public Health, the private sector, and nascent professional accreditation bodies to improve governance and quality assurance of FP/MNCH, TB, and nutrition services in urban areas.

-The Maternal and Newborn Health Technical Specialist will be an FHI 360 employee working in and placed at the UHI office in Kabul.
-Under the guidance of the Technical Director, the Maternal and Newborn Health Technical Specialist will assist with coordination, mentorship, and implementation of facility-based obstetric and newborn service improvement across public and private sector facilities; mentoring MoPH and other partner conduct of supportive supervision and on the job training; and providing focused technical assistance as needed to MoPH, project partners, and facility teams.
+The Infectious Diseases Technical Specialist will be an FHI 360 employee working in and placed at the UHI office in Kabul.
+Under the guidance of the Technical Director, the Infectious Diseases Technical Specialist will assist with coordination, mentorship, and implementation of facility-based infectious diseases screening, diagnosis, and treatment service improvement across public and private sector facilities; mentoring MoPH and other partner conduct of supportive supervision and on the job training, particularly surrounding rational use of antibiotics; and providing focused technical assistance as needed to MoPH, project partners, and facility teams.

 Duties & Responsibilities:

-· Assisting in the assessment of obstetric and newborn service quality and gap analysis in conjunction with MoPH and consortium partners.
+· Assisting in the assessment of tuberculosis and other infectious disease service quality and gap analysis in conjunction with MoPH and consortium partners.

-· Providing technical support in the development, and dissemination of tools, strategies for technical assistance and mentorship, materials, reports, and intervention for maternal and newborn health service provision.
+· Providing technical support in the development, and dissemination of tools, strategies for technical assistance and mentorship, materials, reports, and interventions for tuberculosis screening, diagnostics, and treatment service provision.

 · Ensuring project implementation adheres to organization and project strategy and remains technically sound.